PurdueNWP/M1_SU2023/Week2/project.md

 ## 1. Introduction

 In this assignment, you will *run* a WRF simulation of the Jan 2016 Blizzard with a model already setup for you, then document some preliminary results using a [Quarto](https://quarto.org/) document like in Week 1.
 The goal is to visualize and compare the surface temperature of the blizzard among the plots from the North American Regional Reanalysis, *your* WRF simulation, and the provided CAM WRF output.
 Then, we will render this Quarto file to generate a polished report.
-A Quarto (`qmd`) file  is available in `~/M1_SP2023/Week2`, named [`Assignment2_Intro_WRF.qmd`](Assignment2_Intro_WRF.qmd).
+A Quarto (`qmd`) file  is available in `~/M1_SU2023/Week2`, named [`Assignment2_Intro_WRF.qmd`](Assignment2_Intro_WRF.qmd).

-In addition, a Jupyter Notebook (`ipynb`) file is also provided for you to use with Anvil's Jupyter Lab.
+In addition, a Jupyter notebook (`ipynb`) file is also provided for you to use with Anvil's Jupyter Lab.
 This file was created with the command:
 ```
 quarto convert Assignment2_Intro_WRF.qmd
 ```